In this Guide

 Previous buyers used it for RV trips, industrial worksites, and home backup systems.
 Since it’s portable, you can use the Honda for all those applications, whenever you need it!

 It provides very stable power.
-The Honda produces power with less than 2.5% harmonic distortion, which makes it twice as safe as the Kohler or Champion for more delicate or technical devices like computers, A/V equipment, or smartphones.
+The Honda produces power with less than 2.5% harmonic distortion, which makes it twice as safe as the CAT or Champion for more delicate or technical devices like computers, A/V equipment, or smartphones.

 It’s fuel-injected.
 In fact, this is the first fuel-injected model ever produced by Honda.
 That makes the motor more efficient.
 It also eliminates fiddling around with the choke, and makes carburetor worries much less frequent.

 Overall, it’s a much smarter motor design than the CAT or Champion, and the smart injection system is what’s responsible for most of the price difference.

 It’s quiet.
 This one operates at between 52 and 60 decibels, which is a solid 10-20 decibels below the competition!
 That makes it a much less obnoxious choice for home backup, or for outdoor party power.
 Plus, on a busy worksite where there are a dozen sources of noise, it makes a big difference cutting down on that background racket.
 This one’s quieter than normal conversations.

 It has a smart console system built in.
 The iMonitor display tracks and displays runtime, RPM, volts and wattage.
 You’ll find warning lights for maintenance like changing the oil, and for battery charge.

 It also operates like the computer in your car, so that a technician can get an instant readout on the engine’s health.
 It has the most sophisticated computer of our three recommendations, which helps make this one of the safest and most reliable options out there.
 It also has the potential to be expanded with a remote control system.